UniFi Dream Router 7 Review: 10G Performance in a Compact Package

 When Budget Meets Performance

 At $279, the Dream Router 7 delivers capabilities that would have required $800+ in equipment just two years ago.
-For businesses that need WiFi 7, multi-gig Ethernet, and 10G connectivity without spending $500-700 on separate gateway and access point combinations, this represents exceptional value.
+For businesses that need WiFi 7, multi-gig Ethernet, and 10G connectivity without spending $500-700 on separate gateway and access point combinations, the pricing is competitive.

 When to Choose Something Else